hanzei/plugin-test/.github/ISSUE_TEMPLATE/add_plugin.md

   #### Review Commit
   <!--
-  Please link the commit that should be used for review here -->
+  Please link the commit or release that should be used for review.
+  -->

   ## Checklist